MarkoZdilar/LogZ/README.md

 * Customizable user interface with adjustable layouts and themes.
 * Advanced file handling for individual or batch log file processing, including support for ZIP files.
 * Rich text editing with full control over font management and color settings.
-* Comprehensive search functionalities, including "Find Next," "Find Previous," and multi-language support.
+* Comprehensive search functionalities, including "Find All", "Find Next", "Find Previous" and functionalities like case sensitive search.
 * Multi-language interface with support for English, Croatian, Spanish, and German.

 ### Main Window